Tired but can’t relax? Why your body won’t switch off

 You lie down.

-Everything is quiet.
+Everything is quiet out there.

-But something in you are still alert.
+But something in you is still alert.

-And at some point… the question shows up:
+And at some point the question shows up —

 This is what “tired but wired” actually means